The Quiet Room

 Temperature

-Consistently 16 degrees Celsius.
-Never varies.
-The corridor outside fluctuates with the sector's climate systems.
-Inside, the cold is steady, mineral, old.
+Consistently 16°C. Never varies.
+The corridor outside fluctuates with the sector's processing heat.
+Inside, the cold is steady, mineral, old â the kind of cold that belongs to rock that hasn't seen sunlight in a century.

 Sound

 True silence.
-Not the managed quiet of a sound-dampened room — the absolute absence of electronic noise.
+Not the managed quiet of a dampened room â the absolute absence of electronic noise.
 Your breathing.
 Your heartbeat.
-The geological hum of foundations that predate the Sprawl.
+The deep geological hum of foundations that predate the Sprawl.
+The creak of a chair when someone shifts weight.

 Smell